jakobnissen/julia_bio_phdcourse/exercises/popgen/exercises.md

 Solutions for the exercises are provided if you get stuck.
 They are intentionally left without comments, and generally NOT optimized for speed.
+PLEASE don't look at the solutions until after you've solved the problem yourself.
+You will gain nothing from it.

 All packages necessary to solve these issues should be in the provided `Project.toml` file.
 Instantiate that to install the packages.